s-sacerdoti/atlas-altiroc-daq/README.md

 # Before you clone the GIT repository

-1) Setup for large filesystems on github
+1) Setup for large filesystems on github (one-time step)

 ```
 $ git lfs install